Chaitalykundu/Data-Engineer/11-Terraform/Theory/04-HCL/01-Basics-&-Components/01-Theory.md

 - **Declarative Syntax**: You describe the desired state, not the steps to get there.
 - **Human-Readable**: HCL is designed to be both machine- and human-friendly.
-- **Extensible**:C n be embedded in JSON, but HCL is more readable.
+- **Extensible**: Can be embedded in JSON, but HCL is more readable.

 &nbsp;